zulip/zulip/templates/zerver/help/gdpr-compliance.md

 [Mobile Push Notification Service][mobile-push], which uses the same hosting infrastructure and terms of service as Zulip Cloud.

-The [on-premise section](#gdpr-compliance-on-premise) of this page discusses how the Zulip on-premise software works in relation to GDPR compliance.
+The [on-premises section](#gdpr-compliance-on-premises) of this page discusses how the Zulip on-premises software works in relation to GDPR compliance.

 [mobile-push](https://zulip.readthedocs.io/en/latest/production/mobile-push-notifications.html)